cvweiss/redis-websocket/README.md

 # redis-websocket

-Creates a websocket on port 15241, listens to all channels on redis, and will publish them connections that have subscribed to that channel.
+Creates a websocket on port 15241, listens to all channels on redis, and will publish to each connection the messages from each channel they have subscribed.

 To install it: